10up/gutenberg-best-practices/guides/index.md

 This section of the Gutenberg Best Practices is meant as a collection of individual deep dive articles.

-You are also welcome to contribute article so this guide :) Just create a Pull Request on the GitHub repository.
+You are also welcome to contribute articles to this guide :) Just create a Pull Request on the GitHub repository.